All three work with us. One is probably right for you.

 No. Our platform works with traditional PBX, SIP trunks, and the cloud platforms US contact centers actually run on — Genesys, Five9, Amazon Connect, NICE CXone, Talkdesk, RingCentral, 8x8, plus plain office handsets.
 We integrate at the API or SIP layer.
 Most deployments go live within a week — the telephony side barely changes, because we drop into what you already have.

-Tell us what your calls look like and we'll show you the simplest way to take the payment without card data reaching you.
-Most US customers go live within a week on the phone system they already own.
+Tell us what your calls look like and we'll show you the simplest way to take the payment without the card number reaching you.
+Most US customers go live within a few weeks on the phone system they already own — same processor, same CRM, smaller PCI footprint.

 Trusted by US law firms, insurers, healthcare organizations and regulated businesses that can't afford to get compliance wrong.
 Learn more about Paytia